M-o-a-T/asyncscope/README.rst

 ++++++++++++++++++

 Some services don't need to be running all the time.
-To release a service early, use ``async with scope.subscope():``.
-This creates an embeeded scope.
+To release a service early, use ``async with scope.using_scope():``.
+This creates an embedded scope.
-Services started within this subscope are auto-released when it exits, assuming as usual that no other code uses them.
+Services started within an embedded scope are auto-released when its context exits, assuming (as usual) that no other code uses them.

-When a (sub)scope's main task ends, any still-running tasks running within its task group are cancelled instead of waiting for them to end (as a "normal" task group would).
+If a scope handler that's used by an embedded scope exits, the code running in the embedded scope is cancelled as usual.
+Leaving the embedded scope then triggers a `ScopeDied` exception.